-Work in the control of appliances includes both commercial products, such as universal remote controls, and appliance communication infrastructures being developed in both industry and academic research.
+Work in the control of appliances spans products, such as universal remote controls, to appliance communication infrastructures being developed in both industry and academic research.
 A few projects have examined how the user interfaces for consumer electronics might be improved.